SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 This is bogus.
 You can immediately see why.
 Or at least I hope you can see why.
 There are several reasons why this myth is false.

 1. A fraction of $M$ can be leaked away in savings accounts, so increasing $M$ via government net spending does not cause increasing $P$.
+If these savings leakages increase over a time period then it directly lowers $V$, so might lower $P$.
 2. Firms hate to raise their prices, they like customer loyalty, so they will always prefer to raise output $Q$ instead of raising prices $P$.

 Firms only raise prices either, (a) when they find they cannot raise their output, or (b) when they have a monopoly, so have not competition, so can greedily just purely price gouge their customers.
 A monopolist, as a rough psychological rule, does not care about customer loyalty.